jennomics/WorkflowPaper/figures/Screen Shot 2014-06-18 at 9.13.45 AM/caption.md

-\label{fig:FIGURE_ID}-The above screen shot shows a chromotogram of an .abi trace file in SeqTrace.
+\label{fig:chromatogram}-The above screen shot shows a chromotogram of an .abi trace file in SeqTrace.
 This is what you should see in step 7 of "8.7 Edit and Create a Consensus Sequence with SeqTrace".